n0ahgena/guess-the-number/README.md

 # guess-the-number
-A simple guess the number game where you have to guess the right number from a value between 1- 100 Written in Python
+A simple guess the number game where you have to guess the right number from a value between 1- 100